jramkiss/jramkiss.github.io/_posts/2020-06-01-hierarchical-models.md

 ### Complete Pooling - Same $\theta$ for every player

 In the complete pooling formulation, each player has the same chance of success parameter.
 The advantage of this is that we can aggregate all attempts and all successes for the players to "get" more data.
-However this is a terrible assumption because we know some players are better at making free throws than others.
+However, this is a terrible assumption because we know some players are better at making free throws than others.

 For this model, the likelihood and prior are below, notice that $\theta$ (and by extension, $\alpha$) is not indexed because there is only 1.